Ficool

 What could possibly go wrong?

-"Welcome to Ridgebrook," I managed.
+"Welcome to Ridgebrook," I said.

 Vlad's grin widened, sharp and hungry.